Ze7Hu/Social-Network-Api/README.md

 ## Description

-This is a social network web application that can handle large amounts of unstructured data utilizing a NoSQL database.
-Users can use this API to share their thoughts, react to friends’ thoughts, and create a friend list.
+This social network web application uses a NoSQL database to manage large amounts of unstructured data.
+This API allows users to post their ideas, respond to friends' ideas, and build a friend list.

 ## Technologies Used